Protesters clash in Portland after opposing gatherings

 The two groups had gathered in different parts of the city after a far-right group changed the location of its event.

 The right-wing rally drew about 100 people in a parking lot of a former Kmart store and clashes began as it wound down, KOIN-TV reported.
 A van tried to drive into the parking lot, but crashed and the driver ran away.
 Demonstrators then began igniting fireworks and similar devices.
-It was not immediately clear if anyone suffered serious injuries.
+It was not immediately clear whether anyone suffered serious injuries.

+Later, shots were fired near demonstrators downtown.
+Dustin Brandon Ferreira, 37, a left-wing activist, told The Oregonian/OregonLive he was with others Sunday evening when a man used a slur against a Black man in the group and then fired multiple rounds in their direction.

 Demonstrations associated with anti-fascists had earlier drawn more than 200 people downtown.